martinconnarty/CodeSnippets/SubnetCalculator/Readme.md

 # Subnet Calculator

-These are 2 scripts that I've developed for subnet calculation.
-I struggled to find a simple script for this that I could include in another project so I'm knocked these up.
+This is a script I've produced after struggling to find a simple script to give me IP addresses.

+See it in action with demo.html, but if using it you can call the function with:

+To get an array of all the IP addresses: ipArray=getIPsFromCIDR(net,"addresses")

+To get a summary (network, broadcast):

+ipArray=getIPsFromCIDR(net,"highlights")